Fire Extinguisher

 Aim at the Base of the Fire

-We're talking about where most people go wrong.
-If you spray the flames, the extinguishing agent passes right through without cutting off the fire’s supply.
+Basically where most people go wrong.
+Still, if you spray the flames, the extinguishing agent passes right through without cutting off the fire’s supply.
 The flames are just the symptom; the base is the source.
-Don’t aim at the flames.
-And point the nozzle at the lowest edge of the fire, about 6 to 8 feet away.
-Aim at the base of the fire — where the fuel is burning.
-Also, too close, and you risk spreading burning material.
+In practice, aim at the base of the fire — where the fuel is burning.
+Still, point the nozzle at the lowest edge of the fire, about 6 to 8 feet away.
+That's why don’t aim at the flames.
+Too close, and you risk spreading burning material.
 Too far, and the stream loses force.

 Squeeze the Lever

 With a firm, steady grip, squeeze the lever slowly and evenly.
-Even so, if the fire doesn’t respond immediately, don’t panic.
 This releases the extinguishing agent.
+Don’t jerk it — a controlled squeeze gives you better aim and conserves the agent.
 Most extinguishers discharge for only 8 to 15 seconds, so every second counts.
-But don’t jerk it — a controlled squeeze gives you better aim and conserves the agent.
+Still, if the fire doesn’t respond immediately, don’t panic.
 Adjust your aim slightly and keep squeezing.

 Sweep from Side to Side

 As you discharge, move the nozzle in a slow, deliberate side-to-side motion across the base of the fire.
 Cover the entire width of the burning area.
-Even so, think of it like painting a wall — smooth, overlapping strokes.
-Continue until the fire appears completely out.
+Think of it like painting a wall — smooth, overlapping strokes.
+Which means continue until the fire appears completely out.
 Then, watch carefully.
-Fires can reignite, especially with grease, electrical equipment, or smoldering materials.
+But fires can reignite, especially with grease, electrical equipment, or smoldering materials.
 If it flares up again, repeat the sweep.

 After the Fire: What Comes Next